rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Select all that apply:

-- Rust didn't solve a problem for me
+- I did not see any benefit to using Rust
 - Rust was too intimidating, too hard to learn, or too complicated
 - Rust didn't have the libraries I need
 - Rust didn't have the tools I need
-- Rust didn't have good IDE support
+- Rust didn't have good enough IDE or editor support
 - Rust didn't support the platforms I need
 - Rust seemed too risky to use in production
 - My company doesn't use Rust
-- Switching to Rust slowed me down too much
+- Switching to Rust made me less productive
 - I needed better interoperability between Rust and other languages
 - Other [open response]

 > **justification**
->
 > Useful for understanding why people give up on Rust.
 >
 > TODO should we update the answer list?
-I might merge the tools and IDE options, and reword
+I might merge the tools and IDE options
-> "Rust didn't solve a problem for me" to "I did not see any benefit to using Rust" or something similar.

 ### If you indicated a lack of support for platforms or architectures that you would like to target, which would those be?